Live Updates arrow

 • Use your tap water as normal.

 You will receive communication via post if there is a need to boil your water, or if you cannot use your water.
-We will also utilise other forms of communication to support our messaging and ensure customers know what is required.
+We will also use other forms of communication to support our messaging and make sure customers know what is needed.

-If you are on the Priority Service Register and have not received water, it may be that it is still out for delivery.
+If you have been advised you will receive a delivery of water and have not received it, it may be that it is still out for delivery.
 We sometimes have to complete 1000’s of doorstep deliveries, which does take time.
 Please contact us if you have not received a delivery after 12 hours of losing water.

-Find out more on our My water looks, smells, or tastes unusual help and support page.
+Find out more on our my water looks, smells, or tastes unusual.

 Did you find the information you are looking for?